Amory in Monroe County, Mississippi — The American South (East South Central)

 Erected 1924 by the City of Amory.

 Location.
-33° 59.101′ N, Touch for map.
-Located within Frisco Park.
+Touch for map.
 Marker is at or near this postal address: 104 South Main Street, Amory MS 38821, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Gilmore Sanitarium (approx. 0.6 miles away); Becker Post Office (approx. 0.6 miles away); Chickasaw Cession (approx. one mile away); Mound Cemetery (approx. 1˝ miles away); Cotton Gin Port (approx. 2.4 miles away); Bienville's Fort (approx. 3.7 miles away); Camargo 1847 (approx. 9.4 miles away); Wise's Gap 1816 (approx. 10.7 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+Amory, Mississippi: Blues from a Railroad Town (approx. Ό mile away); Gilmore Sanitarium (approx. 0.6 miles away); Becker Post Office (approx. 0.6 miles away); Chickasaw Cession (approx. one mile away); Mound Cemetery (approx. 1½ miles away); Cotton Gin Port (approx. 2.4 miles away); Bienville's Fort (approx. 3.7 miles away); Rod Brasfield (approx. 7.6 miles away).
 Touch for a list and map of all markers in Amory.

 Regarding Amory's Tribute to the Heroes of 18611865.
 Description: "Full-length figure of a uniformed Confederate soldier stands atop a square base on a pedestal.
 The figure holds his rifle by the barrel, butt on the ground.
 A relief of the St. Andrew's Cross flag appears on the front of the pedestal, above the inscription." ~ Smithsonian American Art Museum

 Cost of the monument was $2,500.
 It originally stood in the intersection of First Avenue & Main Street before being moved to Frisco Park.
 One reference gives the relocation date as March 23,